Much of our lives is spent in reaction to others and to events around us.

 How to Learn to Respond NOT REACT.

-Children have been sent home from school indefinitely, parents are juggling work commitments with home-schooling, managing elderly parents in Lock Down and coping with their own anxieties and fear.
+Children were sent home from school, parents had to juggle work commitments with home-schooling, managing elderly parents in Lock Down and coping with their own anxieties and fear.

 As parents caught up in the maelstrom of events and worried about money, debt & job loss we need to learn to: